Data protection: European Commission adopts new adequacy decision for secure data transfers between EU and US

 Background

-Article 45(3) of the General Data Protection Regulation (GDPR) gives the Commission the power to determine, by means of an implementing act, that a non-EU country ensures an "adequate level of data protection" - a level of data protection for personal data that is essentially equivalent to the level of protection within the EU.
-Adequacy decisions allow personal data to flow freely from the EU (as well as Norway, Liechtenstein and Iceland) to a third country without further obstacles.
+Article 45(3) of the General Data Protection Regulation (GDPR) gives the Commission the power to determine, by means of an implementing act, that a non-EU country ensures an "adequate level of data protection" - a level of data protection for personal datawhich essentially corresponds to the level of protection within the EU.
+Adequacy decisions can personal data flow freely from the EU (as well as Norway, Liechtenstein and Iceland) to a third country without further obstacles.

-Following the annulment of the previous adequacy decision on the EU-US Privacy Shield by the Court of Justice of the European Union, the European Commission and the US government have started negotiations on a new framework that addresses the issues raised by the Court.
+Following the revocation of the previous adequacy decision on the EU-US Privacy Shield by the Court of Justice of the European Union, the European Commission and the US government have started negotiations on a new framework to address the issues raised by the Court.

 In March 2022, President von der Leyen and President Biden announced that they had reached an agreement in principle on a new transatlantic data flow framework, following negotiations between Commissioner Reynders and US Secretary Raimondo.
 In October 2022, President Biden signed an executive order to "enhance safeguards for U.S. signals intelligence activities," which was supplemented by regulations issued by Attorney General Garland.